jrb-s2c-github/atomika/README.md

 ## Another description on how to use these Ansible yaml to boot you own out-of-cloud cluster can be read at https://dzone.com/articles/ansible-boots-kubernetes.

+## Contributing
+Should you wish to contribute or improve, feel free to fork and create a pull request back for me to approve.
+Alternatvely drop me a message on linkedin at https://www.linkedin.com/in/janrb/ to be added as a contributor.

 ## Essentials
 1) Edit the inventory file to
    1) add master node, co-master nodes for high availability and worker nodes;